 Key frames, Breakdowns, and In-betweens

-Key frames, breakdowns, and in-betweens are animation terms that are important but all have slightly different meanings depending on the type of animation being done.
+Key frames, breakdowns, and in-betweens are animation terms that are important.
+However, they all have slightly different meanings depending on the type of animation being done.

 For animations that are hand drawn, key frames (or just keys) are the important poses by a character that define the scene.
 Breakdowns occur between key frames and define what type of motion will be shown from key to key.
 In-betweens are all the frames that occur in between to smooth out the motion of the element or character.